 How to Set a Percentile Score in Workflow

 Although Percentile Scoring can be useful in achieving stable friction rates, we would like to draw your attention to some potential risks associated with its usage.

 Suppose you establish a workflow that triggers for orders or transactions exceeding the 95th percentile score, and let's say that at that time, the 95th percentile corresponds to a score of 80.
 This situation could have two implications:

 1. You could be allowing more approvals or higher risky events in your ecosystem.

 This situation is likely in case of a fraud attack.
-In the event of a fraud attack, let’s say that the equivalent Sift Score for 95th percentile score changes from 80 to 82.
-In that case, you would be accepting all the suspicious orders/transactions with a score of 81 and 82.
-You’d also be opening the doors to more suspiciously fraudulent transactions, causing a higher fraud rate, while maintaining a stable block rate.
+Suppose a fraud attack occurs, and the Sift Score equivalent of the 95th percentile score changes from 80 to 82.
+In such a scenario, orders or transactions with a score of 81 and 82, which are potentially suspicious, would be approved.
+This could lead to an increase in fraudulent transactions, resulting in a higher fraud rate, while still maintaining a stable block rate.

 Conversely, setting a score threshold of 80 in your workflow could potentially increase your block rate.
 However, in the event of an attack situation, this could aid in maintaining a low fraud rate.
 During such circumstances, it is advisable for the fraud team to prioritize the organization's needs by utilizing a block rate monitoring mechanism that identifies certain spikes.
 Teams that focus on loss prevention budget may express more concern regarding the losses if a percentile-based threshold is applied.
 Meanwhile, teams focusing on customer retention or minimizing insult rate can leverage percentile-based mechanisms to enhance accept rates while accommodating a certain level of fraud losses.

 2. You could be allowing higher friction or lower risky events in your ecosystem.